-Moody's assigns a C+ Bank Financial Strength Rating (BFSR) to Ringkjøbing Landbobank A/S, which translates into Baseline Credit Assessment (BCA) of A2.
+Moody's assigns a C+, on review for possible downgrade (see Rating Outlook section, below), Bank Financial Strength Rating (BFSR) to Ringkjøbing Landbobank A/S, which translates into Baseline Credit Assessment (BCA) of A2.
 The rating reflects the Danish bank's strong intrinsic financial strength and sound regional presence.
 It also takes into account the challenges facing the bank, such as borrower concentration and exposure to selected niche sectors.

 Ringkjøbing Landbobank is among the 15 largest banking groups in Denmark.
-Headquartered in Ringkøbing in western Denmark, the bank is a full-service regional bank, and has 14 branches and around 270 full-time employees.
+Headquartered in Ringkøbing in western Denmark, the bank is a full-service regional bank, and has 13 branches and around 270 full-time employees.
 The bank's core operations concentrate on retail, SME and corporate banking as well as specialised/niche products, in particular financing of wind turbines and private banking.

-Moody's believes that the probability of systemic support for Ringkjøbing Landbobank in case of need is moderate, given its strong regional franchise, which results in a one-notch uplift in the deposit ratings to A1/Prime-1 from the A2 BCA.
+Moody's believes that the probability of systemic support for Ringkjøbing Landbobank in case of need is moderate, given its strong regional franchise, which results in a one-notch uplift in the deposit ratings to A1/Prime-1 from the A2 BCA, on review for possible downgrade.
 Thus the deposit and debt ratings of Ringkjøbing Landbobank incorporate three elements: (1) the bank's BFSR of C+, (2) Moody's assessment of a moderate probability of systemic support (a component of Moody's Joint-Default Analysis (JDA) methodology), and (3) the seniority of its deposits and debt.